Grind Size Chooser

 Formula Core

-The base micron estimate moves from the method's coarse edge toward its fine edge as the target time moves through that method's reference window.
+The base micron estimate moves from the coarse edge toward the fine edge as target time moves through the selected method's reference window.
+The time ratio is limited to the 0 to 1 range before interpolation.

 |---|---|---|